iMoneza/imoneza-php-api/docs/01-intro.md

 customization or parameters, apply those to the options object before performing your request.

 2. Create a Connection Object
 A connection object accepts a number of elements as dependencies of its construction.
-The Management API and Access API and secrets are required.
+The Management API and Access API key and secrets are required.
 Then, an instance of a new `iMoneza\Request\RequestInterface` is required.
 A request interface to Curl is provided by default.
 Finally, pass in an instance of a PSR-3 compatible logging interface.
 Monolog is recommended, but is not required.